Introduction

 • No. Organisations should determine the suitability of particular products based on their own requirements.

-Does ASD provide any tools to assist with assessing my implementation of the Essential Eight?
+Does ASD provide any tools to assist with assessing implementations of the Essential Eight?

 • Yes.
-ASD provides two tools as part of a ‘cyber toolbox’ to assist organisations with assessing their implementation of the Essential Eight.
+ASD provides two tools as part of a ‘cyber toolbox’ to assist organisations with assessing implementations of the Essential Eight.
 These tools are the Essential Eight Maturity Verification Tool (E8MVT) and the Application Control Verification Tool (ACVT).

 • Both E8MVT and ACVT are available to download via ASD’s Partner Portal.

-Do I require a Security Information and Event Management (SIEM), Endpoint Detection and Response (EDR) or Extended Detection and Response (XDR) solution to log, protect, monitor and action signs of compromise?
+Do I require a Security Information and Event Management (SIEM), Endpoint Detection and Response (EDR) or Extended Detection and Response (XDR) solution to capture, protect and monitor event logs?

 • The Strategies to Mitigate Cyber Security Incidents publication recommends the use of SIEM and EDR software to centrally log and analyse system behaviour to detect compromises, while also facilitating cyber security incident response activities.

-• MITRE’s research illustrates how various EDR vendors can detect and respond to compromises of systems by a specific malicious actor.
+• MITRE’s research illustrates how various EDR vendors can detect and respond to compromises of systems by malicious actors.

 • Recent industry advances have introduced the concept of XDR which combines SIEM and EDR functionality while adding more advanced log analysis capabilities.
 This often integrates cloud-based analysis of host-based sensor telemetry to link disparate alerts in order to detect compromises of systems.